Four Continents Figure Skating Championships cumulative medal count: Women's singles

-Japanese figure skaters Fumie Suguri and Mao Asada share the record for the most gold medals won (with three victories each).
-Rika Kihira from Japan is the only skater who won two back-to-back titles in the women's singles.
-Mao Asada hold the record for the most total medals won (with six).
-Five skaters share the record for the most silver medals won (with two each): Canadian Joannie Rochette; and Shizuka Arakawa, Mao Asada, Akiko Suzuki and Satoko Miyahara, who all completed for Japan.
-Four skaters share the record for the most bronze medals won (with two each): Yoshie Onda and Rika Hongo, both completed for Japan; and Caroline Zhang and Mirai Nagasu, both completed for the United States.
+Mao Asada and Fumie Suguri of Japan share the record for the most gold medals won (with three each).
+Rika Kihira of Japan is the only skater to have won two back-to-back titles in women's singles.
+Mao Asada holds the record for the most total medals won (with six).
+Five skaters share the record for the most silver medals won (with two each): Joannie Rochette of Canada; and Shizuka Arakawa, Mao Asada, Satoko Miyahara, and Akiko Suzuki, who all competed for Japan.
+Five skaters share the record for the most bronze medals won (with two each): Mone Chiba, Rika Hongo, and Yoshie Onda, who all competed for Japan; and Mirai Nagasu and Caroline Zhang, who both competed for the United States.

 Total medal count by nation

-With three gold medals and six medals in total, Mao Asada is the most successful figure skater in the women's event.
+With three gold medals and six medals in total, Mao Asada of Japan is the most successful figure skater in the women's event at the Four Continents Championships.